SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 --- abstract

-This document specifies Anonymous Credit Tokens (ACT), a privacy-preserving payment protocol based on keyed-verification anonymous credentials.
-The protocol enables issuers to grant numerical credit values to clients, who can later redeem these credits anonymously while preventing double-spending through the use of nullifiers.
-The scheme uses BBS-style signatures and zero-knowledge proofs to ensure both security and privacy.
+This document specifies Anonymous Credit Tokens (ACT), a privacy-preserving authentication protocol that enables numerical credit systems without tracking individual clients.
+Based on keyed-verification anonymous credentials and BBS-style signatures, the protocol allows issuers to grant credits that clients can later spend anonymously.

+The protocol's key features include: (1) unlinkable transactions - the issuer cannot correlate credit issuance with spending or link multiple transactions by the same client, (2) partial spending - clients can spend a portion of their credits and receive anonymous change, and (3) double-spend prevention through cryptographic nullifiers that preserve privacy while ensuring each token is used only once.

-Anonymous Credit Tokens are particularly suitable for web services that need to implement rate limiting, resource allocation, or micropayments while preserving client privacy.
-The protocol supports partial spending, allowing clients to spend a portion of their credits and receive change in the form of a new anonymous token.
+Anonymous Credit Tokens are designed for modern web services requiring rate limiting, usage-based billing, or resource allocation while respecting user privacy.
+Example applications include API credit systems, privacy-preserving micropayments, and anonymous ticketing systems.

 This document is a product of the Crypto Forum Research Group (CFRG) in the IRTF.